 Considering this, the extent to which his follow-up film Last Year at Marienbad has proved endlessly debatable and indecipherable would likely prove not a death kiss for Resnais but a point of pride or a badge of honor.
-Not merely playing around in the nebulous biomes of memory, Resnais sought to disturbing the ghosts of past filmmakers by rejecting everything we know, or as Rensais suggests, everything we assume to be true about how films structure knowledge.
+Not merely playing around in the nebulous biomes of memory, Resnais sought to disturb the ghosts of past filmmakers by rejecting everything we know, or as Rensais suggests, everything we assume to be true about how films structure knowledge.
 Watching Marienbad, you’d think the director had absconded with the rules of cinema cart blanche.

 Footholds for relation to the film abound, most notably the linkages to filmmakers past and present, with the luxurious sensuality of the material cinema of Ophuls and Fellini abounding in Sacha Vierney’s sumptuous cinematography.
 Photographing the ornate spaces called for in Alain Robbe-Grillet’s screenplay of lusty human sensuality with immediate beauty right out of, say, LA Dolce Vita, the comparison points bubble to the top of the film.
 Yet Resnais treats the comparisons as resting grounds upon which to induce false comfort in audiences expecting a glorious descent into the unquiet interiors of the lazily wealthy.
 Rather than relying on the cinematography as a point of illumination, he actively rejects gazing onto wealth and instead flexes less tactile questions of how we as audience members divine meaning out of celluloid stitched together in an editing room.